-STRATEGIC OBJECTIVE KEY AIMS TARGET ACTIVITY undertake work and develop best practice in response to any fraud risks faced by local authorities.
+STRATEGIC OBJECTIVE KEY AIMS TARGET ACTIVITY specifically in terms of systems / processes and to identify what improvements can be made.
 Developing a more effective anti-fraud culture Develop a culture which is resilient to the threats of fraud and corruption by: Recognising the risk of fraud and corruption and the harm it can cause to the organisation; Ensuring the organisation is responsive to new fraud and corruption risks; Providing visible support and resourcing for fraud awareness activity; Supporting counter fraud and corruption training throughout the organisation and at all levels; Ensuring that governance papers, strategies and policies include fraud and corruption risks wherever relevant.
 The CAFT will conduct an annual review of the Council's counter fraud policies and will communicate them across the organisation.
 The CAFT will review and refresh the suite of corporate anti-fraud elearning which should be mandatory for relevant groups of staff.
-The CAFT will review and develop a suite of counter fraud 'quick guides' which will be available on the Employee and Manager Intranet Hubs.
 Communicating its' activity and successes Raise awareness of fraud and corruption both within the authority and in the community through running awareness campaigns and the publication of fraud successes in local and national media, including the use of all forms of social media.
 The Council publishes successful prosecutions via press releases issued via the Corporate Communications Team.
 This may deter some members of the community from attempting to commit fraud against the Council and will evidence the Authority's commitment to investigating fraud and corruption.
-The CAFT will co-ordinate and lead on Fraud Awareness Week 2023.
-Additional publicity campaigns, both within the authority and the community will be held during 2023-2024.
+Following positive feedback from the Council's first Fraud Awareness Week held in 2018 the CAFT will co-ordinate and lead on future publicity campaigns.